Skip to main content

 • Code of Ethics for Professional Accountants

-The Ordre des Experts Comptables de Tunisie (OECT) is responsible for setting ethical requirements for its members, who are Chartered Accountants, in accordance with Law 88-108 on the Chartered Accountancy Profession.
-All ethical standards are subject to approval by the Ministry of Finance.
+The Ordre des Experts Comptables de Tunisie (OECT) is responsible for setting ethical requirements for its members, who are Chartered Accountants, in accordance with Law No. 88-108 on the Chartered Accountancy Profession.
+Ethical requirements established by OECT are subject to approval by the Ministry of Finance.

 Current Status: Partially Adopted